 In 2008, a report was published in the Cochrane Database of Systematic Reviews, which detailed the review that researchers conducted regarding 15 different clinical trials.
 This represented the participation of a total of 1,219 people in test of the effects of chitosan on overweight and obese adults.
-When compared to the results achieved by the participants who were given placebos, those who were treated with chitosan, those in the second group appeared to have experienced positive changes in blood pressure, cholesterol levels, and weight loss.
+When compared to the results achieved by the participants who were given placebos, those who were treated with chitosan appeared to have experienced positive changes in blood pressure, cholesterol levels, and weight loss.

 However, the authors of that review pointed out that the majority of the trials that were reviewed were of a poor quality, at best.
 Moreover, the results that were generated from high quality studies indicated that the impact of chitosan on weight loss was minimal, at best.